 Starting a Conversation

 You’ve got your set in place and the story in mind.
 Now it’s time to flip the script and talk to your audience.
-In this tip, we’re using the “Flip the Script” technique to have readers relate to your words and engage with your story.
+This tip uses the “Flip the Script” technique to have readers relate to your words and engage with your story.

 Using Your Props

-Your props (also known as visual aids) can go a long way toward providing a believable and aesthetically pleasing look to your content.
+Your props (also known as visual aids) can provide a believable and aesthetically pleasing look to your content.

 A standard prop for blog posts is a whiteboard.
 Virtual whiteboards available on sites like Skillshare use cardboard or aluminum to create digital whiteboards that can be downloaded.